This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 Luckily, we live in an age where information is at our fingertips.
 Meteorologists, hurricane hunters, and government officials work hard to gather the most accurate and up-to-date information about hurricanes and their potential impacts.

-“Information can help save lives, and that becomes even more critical during hurricane season,” Timmer said.
-“Follow directions and mandates from your local authorities not only for your safety but the safety of those around you.”
+“Information can help save lives, which becomes even more critical during hurricane season,” Timmer said.
+“Follow directions and mandates from your local authorities for your safety and the safety of those around you.”

-With knowledge, preparation, and the Flex Seal Family of Products, you and your family can feel more prepared this hurricane season.
+With knowledge, preparation, and Flex Seal Products, you and your family can feel more prepared this hurricane season.